COSC3020/divide-and-conquer-sum-vijaykodru-1/README.md

 The equation becomes: $T(n) = n * T(1)$, we know that $T(1) = 1$

 Therefore the runtime analysis for the code is $\Theta(n)$

+References Used:
+divide-and-conquer-sum-vijaykodru
+This is my previous repository, i was able to get a idea of how the runtime analysis can be done from looking at it

+I certify that I have listed all sources used to complete this exercise, including the use of any Large Language Models.
+All of the work is my own, except where stated otherwise.
+I am aware that plagiarism carries severe penalties and that if plagiarism is suspected, charges may be filed against me without prior notice